brandonmailhiot/SynthJS/README.md

 # Introduction
-Codebeat is a browser-based audio programming language for music composition and audio synthesis.
-[This](https://kebo.herokuapp.com) is an example application using the codebeat module.
+SynthJS is an interpreter and toolset for the Synth Web Audio Programming Language.
+Its core JavaScript parsing engine leverages the capabilities of the Web Audio API, allowing SynthJS to distill complex compositions, effects, and instruments into JSON-structured sequences.

+## Related applications

+- [Kebo](https://kebo.herokuapp.com) is a React synthesizer based on SynthJS.
+- [SynthJS-Notebook](https://github.com/lefthandhacker/synthjs-notebook) is a real-time SPA for writing and debugging Synth compositions.

 # Usage
 Install:

 ~~~
-npm install codebeat
+npm install synthjs
 ~~~

-Import and instantiate with voice config:
+Every instance of SynthJS handles a single instrument/voice.
+Pass each instance a voice configuration:

 ~~~
-import Codebeat from 'codebeat'
+import SynthJS from 'synthjs'

-const melody = new Codebeat({
+const composition = new SynthJS({
-   tempo: 128,                //default is 60
+  tempo: 128,                // default is 60
-   instrument: 'square',      //default is 'sine'
+  instrument: 'square',      // default is 'sine'
-   timeSig: '3/4',            //default is '4/4'
+  timeSig: '3/4',            // default is '4/4'
-   loop: true                 //default is false
+  loop: true                 // default is false
 })
 ~~~

 Write and play:

 ~~~
-melody.update({notes: `
+composition.update({notes: `
   t d4, t d_4,
   t d4, q a#5,
   q b5, q rest
 `})

-melody.play()
+composition.play()
 ~~~

 _Note:_ Up to six audio contexts (voices) can be active on the window object.
-Each instance of Codebeat creates a new context.
+Each instance of SynthJS creates a new context.

 ## Note duration
 A note's duration is the amount of time it is played relative to the tempo, known as a subdivision.